muhammadmahad4/Collaborative-Whiteboard/Explanation.md

 the shape's details (like position, size, and color) are sent to the server for synchronization.

 #### 6. Handling Network Disruptions
-When the network connection is disrupted, the client attempts to reconnect after 1 second. this ensures a smooth user experience.
+When the network connection is disrupted, the client attempts to reconnect after 1 second. this ensures a smooth user experience. <br>
-Code Snippet: `setTimeout(connectWebSocket, 1000);`
+Code Snippet:<br> `setTimeout(connectWebSocket, 1000);`

 #### 7. Chat Functionality
 The chat functionality allows users to send and receive messages in real-time.